 I’m Hamish.
 I’m an Early Career Researcher and a scientist.
 I do science.
 That’s my job, but it’s also something deeper that I believe unites us all – a desire for knowledge.
 After all, the word science derives from “scire”, meaning “to know” in latin.

-This blog has two main aims.
-Firstly, I want to talk about the science that I do and that other scientists around the world are doing.
-There’s a lot of awesome, cool and important work being done that just gets published in technical papers and most people don’t get to hear about it.
-Secondly, I want to talk about what life is like as a scientist, particularly as a young aspiring researcher; I hope it can be a small window onto an otherwise mysterious world that few people get a glimpse of.
-I want to share with you all the successes and all the failures, as well as the struggles and joys that come with the job.
+This blog has two main aims: firstly, to tell people about the science that I do and secondly, to write about what life is like as a scientist, particularly as a young researcher.
+I hope it can be a small window onto an otherwise mysterious world that few people get a glimpse of, so I want to share with you all the successes and all the failures, as well as the struggles and joys that come with the job!

 Biography in brief

 I’m a scientist interested in how the structures of materials influence their physical properties, and how to make and manipulate materials to control their behaviour.
 I also have a keen interest in the ethics of science and how it’s communicated to the wider public.
-I have a Masters degree and PhD from Cambridge University, and I’ve held research positions at the National Institute for Materials Science, Japan, and Liverpool University, UK.
+I have a Masters degree and PhD from Cambridge University, and I’ve held research positions at Cambridge, the National Institute for Materials Science, Japan, and Liverpool University, UK.
 I’m currently an early career researcher at the University of Oxford, UK, where I hold a Glasstone Research Fellowship, lead a small research group and, in my spare time, try to do other things that bear some semblance to normal life, whatever that is.